KeziahMoselle/keziahmoselle.fr/content/projects/gelbooru-client.md

   - Front-End
   - API
 stack:
-  - javascript
+  - JavaScript
-  - electronjs
+  - Electron.js
-  - materialize
+  - Materialize
 ---

 Brain is the seed of intelligence something incredible is waiting to be known.